How to make the best cheesecake bars with fresh blueberries and lemon.

-There’s something dreamy about this cheesecake bar — maybe it’s the soft yellow hue of the lemony cheesecake against the dusky blue of fresh blueberries or maybe that soft buttery top.
-You could say it’s the zing of bright lemon or maybe the union of a buttery graham cracker crust with luscious and sweet cream cheese.
+There’s something dreamy about this cheesecake bar — maybe it’s the soft yellow hue of the lemony cheesecake against the fresh blueberries or maybe that soft buttery top.
+Whatever it is, we love them and think you will too.

-You really can’t start any cheesecake bar without making the perfect graham cracker crust.
-Crumbled up graham crackers, sugar, melted butter and lemon zest is all you’ll need.
-We use our food processor twice for this recipe, something that to be honest, we rarely do.
-We usually go the appliance-free route because we hate doing dishes, but in this case, it’s crazy easy when you use that food processor!
+A food processor makes quick work of the crust made with graham crackers, sugar, lemon zest, and melted butter .
 If you don’t have one, though — add the graham crackers to a plastic bag, find something heavy and bash the heck out of them until fine crumbs then you can just stir everything else in with a spoon.